There are very predictable stages that puppies go through as they mature.

 While each breed is slightly different the general timeline will be the same for all breeds of dogs.

 By knowing what to expect at different ages and stages you can be prepared as the owner to plan for training and socialization activities.

 Dogs, just like humans, will mature at different rates.
 Some breeds are less boisterous and playful even as puppies and other breeds keep their puppy-like behavior far into adulthood.
 The following timelines are general to dogs; research your breed for specific information.

-Week 1: by the end of the first week the puppies will be more mobile and will crawl around on their bellies and have a good sense of direction when moving towards the mother dog.
+By the end of the first week, the puppies will be more mobile and will crawl around on their bellies and have a good sense of direction when moving towards the mother dog.
 The mother will leave the puppies briefly several times a day and the puppies will be OK with this.
 Handle the puppies daily for short periods, never completely removing them from the puppy area.

-Week 2: by the end of the second week the puppies should be walking with a fair amount of stability.
-The sharp puppy claws may need to be blunted to avoid injure to the littermates.
+By the end of the second week, the puppies should be walking with a fair amount of stability.
+The sharp puppy claws may need to be blunted to avoid injuries to the littermates.
 The puppy’s eyes will start to open slightly and they will begin to smell towards the end of the second week.
 They are starting to notice noises and when people arrive.
 Handle the puppies daily and for longer periods.

-Week 3: puppies will be able to handle some soft, moist puppy food.
+Puppies will be able to handle some soft, moist puppy food.
 They still do not have teeth so kibble is not acceptable.
-They have limited sight but good sense of hearing and smell.
+They have limited sight but a good sense of hearing and smell.
 They are constantly on the move in the litter area and begin to play and socialize with each other.